gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 The `FileSystem.IsCaseSensitive` property shows whether the current host operating system uses case sensitive file names.

-For example, Windows operating system uses case-insensitive file system by default, so `FileSystem.IsCaseSensitive` property returns `false` when an app runs on it.
+For example, Windows operating system uses case-**in**sensitive file names, so `FileSystem.IsCaseSensitive` returns `false` when an app runs on it.
 The same goes to macOS.

-However, Linux, FreeBSD and other Unix flavors use case-sensitive file names by default.
+However, Linux and other Unix flavors use case-sensitive file names by default.
 Whenever an app creates two files named `Test.txt` and `test.txt`, those files are distinct and can coexist at the same folder.
+In that case, `FileSystem.IsCaseSensitive` returns `true`.

 ### PathComparer